-I have decided to make a post about kitesurfing accidents – it is very important to understand that kitesurfing is a safe sport, it’s for me like driving a motorbike – it is safe, unless you are driving careless.
-The same goes with kitesurfing, if you remember your training and respect the environment and the other riders in the water, the % of having an accident is very low (and a bad accident much lower).
+I have decided to make a post about kitesurfing accidents- kitesurfing is a safe sport, comparable to driving a motorbike, as long as you remember your training and respect the environment and other riders.
+However, car injury Queens are much more common than kitesurfing accidents, and it is important to be aware of the dangers of driving carelessly.
 This is a concept I explain very well during our kite safari, especially because we are on a boat and the closer hospital is 2 hours away.

 If you jump high and land in shallow water (cause you are sure you are going to land that jump) or if you go out with too big of a kite cause you want a proper adrenaline rush, well, you are looking for problems.